Imagine that you are performing customer listening in your call center and you hear a collection conversation sounding like this:

 The best way to prepare collections operations to successfully handle an influx of delinquencies is to make a connection with each customer.

-Have you ever listened to an agent who sounded scattered?
-This agent repeats the same message and offers fee waivers without understanding how much a customer can pay or why they are past due.
-We have all heard these calls.
 A collection call needs to be simple with an easy-to-follow structure.
-The structure allows for a conversational “give and take” while the agent gathers critical information.
-Once armed with information, the agent can provide response for all hardship types.
+The structure enables a conversational “give and take” while the agent gathers critical information.
+Upon gathering the necessary information, the agent can provide options all types of delinquencies and hardships.
 Our proven framework works, with results of up to a 40% lift.

-2. Design Payment Programs to offer customers
+2. Design Helpful Payment Programs to Offer Customers

 Listening to cringe-worthy calls challenges leaders.
-You know, the calls where a customer is pouring out their heart and the agent responds with, “Okay so can you make a payment today?”
+These are calls with a customer pouring out their heart and the agent responds with, Okay so can you make a payment today?
 You sink in your chair.

 Successful Training Program Components:

-4. Establish Listening and Coaching Programs to monitor and sustain performance
+4. Establish Listening and Coaching Programs to Monitor and Sustain Performance

 Training is not a quick fix.
 Agents won’t walk out of a class and instantly be successful.
 Success takes practice.
 You should build listening and coaching programs to reinforce the concepts taught in training.

-Listening and Coaching Program Elements
+Benefits of a Listening and Coaching Program

 Listening